Solana's UX Gap in 2026: Why Adoption Hinges on Simpler DeFi

 Fragmented tools: Yield opportunities are scattered across apps.
 Most platforms offer complex, single-use tools instead of an end-to-end experience.
 This fragmentation kills adoption.

-Trust issues: Fear around non-custodial vs custodial, slashing risks, counterparty exposure - all of it slows onboarding.
+Trust issues: Fear around non-custodial vs custodial, slashing, counterparty exposure - all of it slows onboarding.
 People want self-custody security without self-custody complexity.

 Bottom line: without good UX, speed and scale won't attract users.